I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Drafting Toni Kukoc in the 2nd Round (29th Overall) in 1990

 Long before the San Antonio Spurs were drafting international players, the Bulls got a lot of value by nabbing Toni Kukoc with the 29th pick of the 1990 NBA Draft.
 Kukoc was a rising star and one of the best prospects to ever come out of Europe at that time.

 Toni was awarded EuroLeague Final Four MVP twice and his team won the Triple Crown in 1990 and 1991.

 The Bulls wanted to have Toni come to the Bulls much earlier but he only agreed to do so in 1993.
 This was the year coincidentally when Michael Jordan retired for a year and a half to play baseball.
 This was a big disappointment for "the Spider from Split" as he wanted to play with the greatest player ever.

 When Jordan finally came back to the Bulls, Kukoc became a perennial Sixth Man of the Year candidate and was one of the best reserves in the league.
 Kukoc had the ability to play all five positions and to add or maintain leads generated by Jordan and Pippen.

 In his role as the sixth man for the second three-peat Bulls, Toni averaged approximately 13 PPG, 4 RPG, 4 APG and 1 SPG.

-Upon the breakup on the Bulls dynasty, Toni became the main man in Chicago.
-This would not last long however and Toni was traded to the Hawks after a season and a half being the team's leader.
+Upon the breakup of the Bulls dynasty, Toni became the main man in Chicago.
+This would not last long however and Toni was traded to the Hawks after a season and a half of being the team's leader.

 © 2018 Jan Michael Ong